-Properly balancing the nutritional content of a dog food is much more difficult than many dog owners believe it is, and very few owners will be able to prepare a food that is as nutritious as a high-quality commercial food.
+Properly balancing the nutritional content of dog food is much more difficult than many dog owners believe it is, and very few owners will be able to prepare food that is as nutritious as high-quality commercial food.

 Over time, the types of nutritional imbalances that characterize most homemade diets will often result in deficiencies and long-term health problems which are difficult to resolve.